nick-wilson/getdata-assignment/CodeBook.md

 Data has been collected from the accelerometers from the Samsung Galaxy Smartphone and used to track fitness activities of various subjects.

-This code book describes the variables produced from that data after processing by the run_analysis.R script.
+This code book describes the variables produced from that data after processing by the `run_analysis.R` script from this repository.

 The website describing the experiment is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The original data is available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Please note that the formatting of this file has been designed to be viewed on the Github site.
-Other implementations of Markdown may not format the table correctly.
+*Please note that the formatting of this file has been designed to be viewed on the Github site.
+Other implementations of Markdown may not format the table correctly.*

 ## Modifications to the original data